 One of the bills sent to the Commission for study would extend these protections; the other bill would limit them.
-House Bill 2818 (Faison) [Senate Bill 2878 (Southerland)] would have changed the definition of subdivision so that subdivision regulations would apply only to divisions of land into two or more lots greater than one acre in size in the 47 counties without countywide zoning.
-Because most subdivisions have lots smaller than one acre, most new subdivisions would be unregulated in those.
+House Bill 2818 (Faison) [Senate Bill 2878 (Southerland)] would have changed the definition of subdivision for the 47 counties without countywide zoning so that subdivision regulations in those counties would apply only to divisions of land into two or more lots greater than one acre in size.
+Because most subdivisions have lots smaller than one acre, the result would be that most new subdivisions would be unregulated.
 Consequently, there was little support for this bill.
-The Senate never acted on the companion bill other than to assign to a standing committee.
+The Senate never acted on the companion bill other than to assign it to a standing committee.
 The House State and Local Subcommittee sent it to TACIR after deferring action for several months.